Fangs-BootCamp/Fangs-BootCamp.github.io/projects/P7_UART.md

 ## Canvas by 11:59 PM Monday, April 13, 2020.

-## Overview
+## Overview <a name="overview"></a>

-## In this lab you will practice using state machines by designing and implementing a UART (or
+In this lab you will practice using state machines by designing and implementing a UART (or RS232) interface.

-## RS232) interface.

-## Background
+## Background <a name="background"></a>

-## UART
+### UART <a name="uart-background"></a>

-## UART is short for “Universal Asynchronous Receiver / Transmitter”.
-It allows serial

-## communication between two devices.
-In our case we’re using it to communicate between the

-## Host machine and the FPGA.
-There are many different flavors of UART, but we will be using

-## the RS-232 standard.
+UART is short for “Universal Asynchronous Receiver / Transmitter”.
+It allows serial communication between two devices.
+In our case we’re using it to communicate between the Host machine and the FPGA.
+There are many different flavors of UART, but we will be using the RS-232 standard.

-## Side note: We’re actually using RS-232 encoded over USB.
-Luckily, there is a chip on the

-## Basys3 board that is translating the USB into RS-232 for us.
+Side note: We’re actually using RS-232 encoded over USB.
+Luckily, there is a chip on the Basys3 board that is translating the USB into RS-232 for us.

-## UART (RS-232) has two wires, RX (receive) and TX (transmit).
-They are connected as follows,

-## where the TX of one device is the RX of another, and vice versa.
+UART (RS-232) has two wires, RX (receive) and TX (transmit).
+They are connected as follows, where the TX of one device is the RX of another, and vice versa.

 #### UART is composed of 1+8+1 bit “frames”.
 The transmitter keeps the TX wire high when not